 Donors and Volunteers are our heroes.
 You make our entire organization possible.
-Last year alone we had over 137 Donors and 30 Volunteers giving 30,000 hours.
-This allowed us to serve over 106 households living with at least one dog or cat.
+You are among hundreds of Donors and many Volunteers who've provided over 30,000 hours of service time.
+You've allowed us to serve over 275 households living with at least one dog or cat through over 670 veterinary service events.
 Our Donors and Volunteers are responsible for improving lives and making all the difference in the communities we serve.

 Each Donor is a true One Health Hero!